NDHU College of Humanities and Social Sciences: Academic

 In 2025, QS World University Ranking ranked NDHU CHASS 4th in Taiwan (59th in Asia) for Arts & Design for Art & Design and 9th in Taiwan (147th in Asia) for Social Sciences & Management, making NDHU CHASS the only Taiwanese university under 45 years old featured in these rankings.
+In 2026, SCImago Journal and Institutions Rank ranked NDHU CHASS 1st in Taiwan (14th in Asia) for Gender Studies, making the school the only Taiwanese university featured in this ranking.